Lkop/GSoC-2020---EAT---JBoss-Community/README.md

 During the 1st phase I went through the workshop lab.

-Among the tasks was downloading and building the sources of different JBoss servers and JBoss server versions such as [Wildfly](https://github.com/wildfly/wildfly), [Wildfly 20.0.0](https://github.com/wildfly/wildfly/releases/tag/20.0.0.Final) and testing them using [EAT](https://github.com/jboss-set/eap-additional-testsuite), [EAT (DEV)](https://github.com/EAT-JBCOMMUNITY/EAT).
+Among the tasks was downloading and building the sources of different JBoss servers and JBoss server versions such as [Wildfly](https://github.com/wildfly/wildfly), [Wildfly 20.0.0](https://github.com/wildfly/wildfly/releases/tag/20.0.0.Final) and testing them using [EAT](https://github.com/EAT-JBCOMMUNITY/EAT)

 During this phase I have added the latest release (at the time) of Wildfly server in EAT, creating a new test set, which was used with the EAT Travis CI build on Github.
 Here is the PR that was merged : [EAT PR 1](https://github.com/EAT-JBCOMMUNITY/EAT/pull/4), [EAT PR 2](https://github.com/EAT-JBCOMMUNITY/EAT/pull/11), [EAT PR 3](https://github.com/EAT-JBCOMMUNITY/EAT/pull/15) and here is the latest successful [Travis CI build](https://travis-ci.com/github/EAT-JBCOMMUNITY/EAT/builds/172926562).